openshift/enhancements/enhancements/ingress/set-delete-http-headers.md

 This means that for requests, [the frontend's rules are applied first, followed by the backend's, and conversely](https://cbonte.github.io/haproxy-dconv/2.6/configuration.html#4.2-http-request), for responses, [the backend's rules are applied first, followed by the frontend's](https://cbonte.github.io/haproxy-dconv/2.6/configuration.html#4.2-http-response).
- The `http-response set or delete` stanzas are applied and interpreted in this way by the HAProxy.
+ The `http-response/http-request set or delete` stanzas are applied and interpreted in this way by the HAProxy.

 For example: A cluster admin sets a response header with the name `X-Frame-Options` and the value `DENY` using the IngressController API.
 However, a route owner sets  the `X-Frame-Options` header with the value `SAMEORIGIN`.

-In this scenario, `haproxy.config` will look like the following where the response header called `X-Frame-Options` with value 'DENY' set in frontend will override the value `'SAMEORIGIN'` of `X-Frame-Options` which was set in the backend section via Route's spec.httpHeaders.actions.
+In this scenario, `haproxy.config` will look like the following where the response header called `X-Frame-Options` with value 'DENY' applied to the frontend configurations will override the response header `X-Frame-Options` with the value `'SAMEORIGIN'` set in the backend section.
 ```conf
 frontend public
   http-response set-header X-Frame-Options 'DENY'